Odesa catacombs: Accidental deaths

 There have been various reports of people walking into the catacombs, getting lost and then eventually dying of dehydration.
 Perhaps the most famous story dates back to claims made in 2009 by Ukrainian catacombs explorer Eugene Lata.
 Lata wrote a widely circulated online post stating that he and other explorers had found the body of a local student named Masha, who on New Year's Eve in 2005 had wandered into the catacombs with her friends after drinking.

 The group of friends, he wrote, had all stayed there overnight, then left the next morning, but abandoned Masha, either accidentally or on purpose, and she was unable to find her way out.
 The post featured a graphic photo of what appeared to be a decaying corpse in the catacombs, which Lata claimed was Masha's body.
 The official Odesa Catacombs website, however, calls the story a hoax.

 A 2015 investigation by Vice writer Mike Pearl similarly found no evidence that Masha had existed.
 Pearl did interview another man, Kostya Pugovkin, who claimed to have dragged the corpse in the photograph up and to a police station in the hope of getting a reward; Pugovkin stated that he was told by others that the dead person was "a Satanist who got lost".

+Fossils

+Karstic deposits excavated during the quarrying of the catacombs have yielded fossils of mammals dating to the Pliocene epoch (around 3.5 million years ago), including those of the camel Paracamelus alexejevi, the elephant-relative Anancus arvernensis, the three toed horse Hipparion, the tapir Tapirus arvernensis the bears Agriotherium and Ursus, the hyenas Chasmaporthetes and Pliocrocuta, the primitive lynx Lynx issiodorensis and the sabertooth cats Megantereon and Homotherium (with the Odesa catacombs being one of the oldest records of the latter).